gsoft-inc/wl-squide/docs/reference/webpack/defineDevHostConfig.md

 # defineDevHostConfig

 Creates a webpack [configuration object](https://webpack.js.org/concepts/configuration/) that is adapted for a Squide host application in **development** mode.
+This function is a wrapper built on top of [@workleap/webpack-configs](https://www.npmjs.com/package/@workleap/webpack-configs).
+Make sure to read the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) documentation first.

 !!!info
 If the application _**does not**_ not include any remote modules, use the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) function instead of `defineDevHostConfig`.
-!!!

-!!!info
-This function is a wrapper built on top of [@workleap/webpack-configs](https://www.npmjs.com/package/@workleap/webpack-configs).
-Make sure to read the [defineDevConfig](https://gsoft-inc.github.io/wl-web-configs/webpack/configure-dev/) documentation first.
 !!!

 ## Reference